Warm your home efficiently

 - Get insulated curtains/drapes.
 These provide a layer of insulating air between curtain and window.
 Make sure you don’t have any leaks or gaps, and add a pelmet.
 Avoid long curtains/ drapes that cover radiators.

-Six structural changes will pay back in five to 10 years
+Six structural changes that will pay back in five to 10 years

 - Insulate the walls and floor.
 In an uninsulated home, 35% of heat is lost through the walls and 15% through the floor.
 Adding an insulating material beneath the floorboards, or just a thick carpet, will reduce heat loss.
 Both cavity and solid wall insulation will wrap your home in a warm blanket; check your energy supplier and local government to see if they have subsidies available.

 - Upgrade your boiler or air pump.
-If it's more than 10 years old, replace it with a new, more efficient model which uses less energy to produce the same effect.
+If it's more than 10 years old, replace it with a new, more efficient model that uses less energy to produce the same effect.

 - Buy an intelligent heating system.
 These can set multiple time and temperature requirements and create a personalised heating plan.
 They can be linked wirelessly to your phone, so you can turn the heating on as you leave work.

 - Install a new heating system.
 Read Action 36: 'Change your heating', and Action 10: 'Generate your own electricity' to learn when you should do this.